lsst-dm/dmtn-030/_docs-as-code.rst

    statics:
      - "_static/afw"

-The tool responsible for linking package documentation and running the Sphinx build is ``build-stack-docs``, included in the documenteer_ project.
+The tool responsible for linking package documentation and running the Sphinx build is ``stack-docs``, included in the documenteer_ project.

 .. _per-package-builds:

 Per-package documentation builds
 --------------------------------

-Developers can build documentation for individual cloned packages by running ``scons sphinx`` from the command line.
+Developers can build documentation for individual cloned packages by running ``package-docs`` from the command line, a tool included in the documenteer_ project.
-This matches the workflow already used for code development.
 Developers will build documentation for individual packages in development environments to preview changes to module documentation, including conceptual topics, examples, tasks, and API references.

 .. note::